Robotics which helps children in hospital classrooms

 This is how it all started: RetoTech of the Endesa Foundation

-The teachers of these classrooms have always made use of technology in their classes, but it wasn’t until last year when they introduced robotics and took part for the first time in the RetoTech of the Endesa Foundation competition.
-They did this will the help of BQ, which gave them ten robotics kits and a Witbox 2 3D printer, along with free training for the teachers.
+The teachers of these classrooms have always made use of technology in their classes, but it wasn’t until 2017 when they introduced robotics and took part for the first time in the RetoTech of the Endesa Foundation competition.
+They did this will the help of BQ, which gave them robotics kits and a Witbox 2 3D printer, along with free training for the teachers.
 They didn’t win, but they were one of the 51 centres that were shortlisted for the finals.

 RetoTech participants must use the technology to find solutions that improve their environment.
 The students at Getafe Hospital thought about everything that could make their stay easier and they created a model of the rooms and the classroom with the teachers.